-- 1. The master must enable a strong pullup on the 1-Wire bus during temperature conversions and copies from the scratchpad to EEPROM.
-No other bus activity may take place during this time. - 2.
-The master can interrupt the transmission of data at any time by issuing a reset. - 3.
-All three bytes must be written before a reset is issued.
+^{1.} The master must enable a strong pullup on the 1-Wire bus during temperature conversions and copies from the scratchpad to EEPROM.
+No other bus activity may take place during this time.

 ROM COMMANDS FLOW CHART Figure 10

 DS18B20-PAR FUNCTION COMMANDS FLOW CHART Figure 11